Venue: Conference Aston

 Finish Date/Time: 15:00 Thursday 12th June 2025

 The conference will be structured into 4 main sessions over 2 days.
 Session 1- 3 will include talks, a poster session and networking opportunities.
 The final session will be a panel session.
+Day one will conclude with a guest talk from Milin Patel from Hydrate the Imagination followed by a water tasting networking reception.

 Session 1